 To study law, you will need certain skills to enable you to become well-grounded in your studies.
 Such skills include:

-- Logical and reasoning skills to help you approach a debate from diverse sides.
+- Logical and reasoning skills to help you approach a debate from diverse sides

-- The ability to understand each side of a debate.
+- The ability to understand each side of a debate

-- Fluency in your speech.
+- Fluency in your speech

 - Constructive argumentative skills.

-- Ability to judge fairly and;
+- Ability to judge fairly and

 Top 5 Destinations to Study Law

 The country is also famed for its cultural diversity, offering Nigerians the best platform for academic growth.
-This diversity also provides law students with a rare chance to improve their legal knowledge and its implications to diverse groups in society.
-Studying in the US, aside from the prestige it offers, makes the degree holder an asset in any international or local legal field he or she is opportune to work.
+This diversity also provides law students with a rare chance to improve their legal knowledge and its implications for diverse groups in society.
+Studying in the US, aside from the prestige it offers, makes the degree holder an asset in any international or local legal field in which he or she is opportune to work.